Orestistsira/auth-parallel-and-distributed-systems-ex2/README.md

 ```

-*The tester is very simple and not always coorect as i did not have enough time*
+*The tester is very simple and not always correct as i did not have enough time*